CollinM/plankton/doc/LAB-NOTEBOOK.md

 Comparing the confusion matrices for this experiment to those of experiment 4, this experiment's are much more concentrated on the above 7 classes to the exclusion of most other classes.

-The addition of the sub-region average features roughlty tripled the size of the training data.
+The addition of the sub-region average features roughly tripled the size of the training data.
 While in and of itself this is probably not a problem, I *suspect* that the structural nature of the sub-region features made it such that there is no longer a single, linear decision boundary; thus, logistic regression is having a hard time making good decisions.
 I think I'll need to try a non-linear model next, possibly random forests...

 The parameters for the sub-regions could be non-optimal as well.
 I'll need to test different values for window size and overlap to see if it makes any difference.
 Decreasing window size and/or increasing overlap will have a respectable impact on the number of features though.